Nakajima Ki-84 Hayate: Design and development

 The complicated Ha-45-21 carbureted engine was a compact design (only 3 cm larger in diameter than the Ki-43's 27.9 L 14-cylinder Nakajima Sakae radial) that required a great deal of care in construction and maintenance and it became increasingly difficult to maintain the type's designed performance as the Allies advanced toward the Japanese homeland.
 To compound reliability problems, the Allied submarine blockade prevented delivery of crucial components, such as the landing gear.
 Many landing gear units were compromised by the poor-quality heat treatment of late-war Japanese steel.
 As a result, many Hayates suffered strut collapses on landing.
 Further damage was caused by inadequately trained late war pilots, who sometimes found it difficult to transition to the relatively "hot" Ki-84 from the comparatively docile Ki-43, which had a significantly lower landing speed.
+Although the design was itself solid, growing difficulties in securing skilled pilots, proper fuel and construction materials, and adequate manufacture often prevented the aircraft from reaching its full potential in the field.

+Efforts were made to expand production of the Ki-84; another company, Manchuria Airplane Manufacturing Company, established their own production line for the type in Harbin, Manchuria, upon which 95 aircraft were completed.
+Nakajima also established a second assembly line at Utsonomiya; in December 1944 alone, the firm produced 373 Ki-84s, which was a greater number than any other Japanese aircraft at that point.
+The destruction of Nakajima's engine production facility in Musashi by the United States Army Air Force's (USAAF) 20th Air Force heavily set back production of the Ki-84, although the Ha-45 would still be manufactured on an underground production line in Asakawa and another plant in Hamamatsu.